flaviosp15/expanding-cards/README.md

 # Expanding Cards

-I built this project to improve my skills in HTML, CSS and Javascript.
+I built this project to show expand effect.

 ## 🛠️ Built With